DataDog/documentation/content/en/service_management/mobile/_index.md

   text: "Improve your on-call experience with Datadog mobile dashboard widgets"
 ---

-The Datadog Mobile app enables you to view alerts from Datadog on your mobile device.
-When receiving an alert via Slack, e-mail, Pagerduty or other pager apps, you'll be able to investigate issues by opening monitor graphs and dashboards on your mobile device.
+The Datadog mobile app enables you to view alerts, dashboards, application performance, and incidents from Datadog on your mobile device.
+When you receive an alert while on-the-go, you'll be able to investigate the impact and track the incident through the Datadog mobile app.

 ## Installing

 Download the app from the [Apple App Store][1] for your iOS device, or from the [Google Play store][2] for your Android device.
+  {{< img src="service_management/mobile/mobile-app-qr-codes.png" alt="Download the Datadog Mobile App" style="width:80%;">}}

 ### Logging in

-You can log in using standard authentication, Google authentication, or [SAML][3] - for both the US and the EU region.
+You can log in using standard authentication, Google authentication, or [SAML][3] - for US, EU, and Japan regions.

 #### Enabling SAML